dylanleonard-1/ProcessUnity-3rd-Party-vendor-risk-lab/README.md

 ## 📜 License

-MIT License – For education, training, and red team simulation use.
+MIT License — for educational, research, and simulation use.